nicholas-rf/RecommenderProject/README.md

 * .devcontainer
     * Contains the docker image and devcontainer files we used as our environment for this project.
 * Exploratory Analysis : Files related to data processing, clustering and EDA.
-    * clustering_modules.py : Contains all functions that are used for clustering ranging from exploration of parameters to application of different amounts of clusters.
+    * clustering.py : Contains all functions that are used for clustering ranging from exploration of parameters to application of different amounts of clusters.
-    * data_processing_modules.py : Contains all functions that are used for processing and transforming our data.
+    * data_processing.py : Contains all functions that are used for processing and transforming our data.
     * user_cluster_script.py : A script that is used to generate the dimension reduced embeddings used for exploration of user clustering parameters.
-    * visualization_modules.py : Contains several functions used to generate visualizations for exploratory data analysis.
+    * visualization.py : Contains several functions used to generate visualizations for exploratory data analysis.
 * MIND_large : Data
     * CSV
         * als_testing_output.csv : ALS parameter testing outputs of RMSE and maximum update.
+        * behaviors_with_individual_counts.csv : Counts iteractions with each article and category to be then used to create populatrity metrics.
         * behaviors.csv : The user behaviors data.
-        * category_with_popularity.csv : The categories and popularity counts.
+        * category_with_popularity.csv : The categories and popularity counts.'
+        * fm_testing_output : outputs for parameter testing of fm models.
+        * gd_testing_output : outputs for parameter testing of gd models.
         * item_features.csv : The dataset of items and their features.
         * news_with_popularity.csv : The news dataset with popularity counts attached to each article.
         * news.csv : The news dataset detailing the catalog for the recommender system.
+        * predicted_items_unweighted.csv : outputs of items to be recommended to a user not influenced by weights.
+        * predicted_items_weighted.csv : outputs of items to be recommended to a user influenced by weights.
         * gd_testing_output.csv : The gradient descent parameter testing outputs of RMSE and maximum updates.
         * tensorflow_dataset_chunk{i}.csv : The ith chunk of the full Tensorflow dataset.
         * user_features.csv : The dataset of users and their features.

     * Embeddings : Contains umap reduced embeddings as well as factorization machine sparse matrix files.

-* Modelling : Files related to matrix factorization modelling.
+* Modelling : Files related to matrix factorization modeling.
     * fastFM : The factorization machine library.
-    * matrix_modules.py :
+    * matrix_modules.py : library for functions used in matrix factorization models.
+    * sparse_matrix_creator.py : script for creating sparse matrices to be input into FM models.
+    * model_testing_script.py : script to test parameters and record results of testing.

 ## Environment Instructions